Rishita2304/ai-feedback-analyzer/README.md

 ## Files

-- `analyzer.py` — command-line version, analyzes a hardcoded feedback list and prints results to terminal
+- `analyzer.py` — command line version, analyzes a hardcoded feedback list and prints results to terminal
-- `app.py` — interactive web app version (Streamlit) — paste in your own feedback and get results in-browser
+- `app.py` — interactive web app version (Streamlit)  paste in your own feedback and get results in-browser

 ## How to run